-NOTE 2: The SGW will have the identity of the MME/S4-SGSN and PGW currently in use for a PDN connection available in the SGW"s PDN connection table as part of existing EPC procedure.
+NOTE 2: The SGW will have the identity of the MME/S4-SGSN and PGW currently in use for a PDN connection available in the SGW's PDN connection table as part of existing EPC procedure.

-If PMIPv6 based S5/S8 interface is used and if the SGW needs to send a request for Gateway Control and QoS Policy Rules Provision procedure towards a PCRF which is known to have restarted since the Gateway Control Session Establishment, the SGW may discard the request and may tear down the associated PDN connection, based on operator policy, by initiating a PDN connection deactivation procedure towards the MME/S4-SGSN with the cause set to "Reactivation requested".
-Additionally, SGW initiates PDN connection deactivation procedure towards PGW.
+If PMIPv6 based S5/S8 interface is used and if the SGW needs to send a request for Gateway Control and QoS Policy Rules Provision procedure towards a PCRF which is known to have restarted since the Gateway Control Session Establishment, the SGW may discard the request and may tear down the associated PDN connection, based on operator policy, by sending a Delete Bearer Request message for the default bearer towards the MME/S4-SGSN with the cause set to "Reactivation requested".
+Additionally, SGW initiates an SGW initiated PDN Disconnection procedure towards PGW.
 This leads the UE to initiate a UE requested PDN connectivity procedure for the same APN.
 Emergency and eMPS sessions should not be torn down.